KeerthanaSetty17/oggy/README.md

 ## Intention

-This program intends to remove strings containing 'oggy' from a list of strings for a better place.
+This program intends to remove strings containing 'oggy' from a list of strings.
+It is a very disgusting cartoon.
+Eww!!

 ## Method